AI, Product Design & Real‑World Deployment

 Context

-My son is neurodivergent and struggles to focus on anything he doesn’t enjoy.
-The maths websites recommended by his school as well as the revision package were boring, visually cluttered, and not designed for neurodiverse learners.
-With my background in digital accessibility and data visualisation, I could see exactly why they weren’t working.
+My son is neurodivergent and struggles to engage with content that doesn’t align with his interests or cognitive needs.
+The maths tools recommended by his school were visually cluttered, generic, and not designed for neurodiverse learners.

 Problem